ramiro-uziel/FlexASIO-Fluent/README.md

 [Releases page](https://github.com/ramiro-uziel/FlexASIO-Fluent/releases/)

 ### Compatibility
 This overwrites the registry entry made by FlexASIO GUI on install.
 This means that if you open a DAW or any other software that can call to open a configuration GUI, it will open this one.
-If you want to revert to FlexASIO GUI, uninstall this first.
+If you want to revert to FlexASIO GUI, uninstall this first, then reinstall FlexASIO GUI.

 ### About
 I have been using FlexASIO for my music production needs, configuring it with [flipswitchingmonkey's editor](https://github.com/flipswitchingmonkey/FlexASIO_GUI).
 I wanted to add additional features and implement a modern user interface, including dark mode support.
 My main goal was to create an editor that would look and feel like a native Windows 11 application while maintaining the usability of the original FlexASIO GUI.